Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

-Reading glasses improve up-close vision.
+Reading eyeglasses improve up-close vision.
 Many people wear them when looking at a computer screen or reading.

-Some reading glasses feature blue light to filter out the light from technological devices.
+Some reading glasses feature blue light blocking lenses out the light from technological devices.
 Reading glasses can be prescription or over-the-counter (OTC).
 They come in a variety of strengths.

 Usually, vision experts recommend that OTC reading glasses only be used on a short-term basis.
 They are also best for people who have the same vision strength in both eyes.

 Prescription glasses are a better option over reading glasses if you have: